simengangstad/simengangstad.github.io/moments-privacy-policy.md

 ## Technical basics

 Moments has an authentication feature which relies on Apple's [Local Authentication API](https://developer.apple.com/documentation/localauthentication/lacontext).
-Thus, **your biometric data or passcode is ever exposed to Moments**.
+Thus, **your biometric data or passcode is never exposed to Moments**.
 It's all handled internally on-device by Apple's API.

 For remote updates in-app between iCloud and your device, we store a server and change token on the device.
 This is only to make sure that Moments can update your local cache with the data in your personal iCloud.